 - Undiagnosed and untreated maternal infections

-- Jaundice (if jaundice levels are too high, kernicterus can occur, a rare form of brain damage)
+- Jaundice or high bilirubin (if bilirubin levels are too high, kernicterus can occur, a rare form of brain damage)

 Consequences of Traumatic Brain Injuries and Damage

 Cerebral palsy is one of the results of traumatic brain damage, but using birth-assisted tools improperly can also lead to other severe medical conditions for the infant, including brachial palsy, Erb’s palsy, shoulder dystocia, and more.

 Other conditions that can result due to traumatic brain damage include: